braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "user_id": (required, string) Braze user id of the user, "external_user_id": (optional, string) External ID of the user, "device_id": (optional, string) device_id that is tied to this user if user is anonymous, "app_group_id": (required, string) BSON id of the app group this user belongs to, "email_address": (optional, string) email address for this user, "phone_number": (optional, string) phone number of the user (presented in e.164 format), "app_id": (optional, string) id for the app on which the user action occurred,
+  "user_id": (required, string) Braze user id of the user, "external_user_id": (optional, string) External ID of the user, "device_id": (optional, string) device_id that is tied to this user if user is anonymous, "app_group_id": (required, string) Braze ID of the app group this user belongs to, "email_address": (optional, string) email address for this user, "phone_number": (optional, string) phone number of the user (presented in e.164 format), "app_id": (optional, string) id for the app on which the user action occurred,